ReVanced/revanced-documentation/docs/revanced-resources/troubleshooting.md

 This is currently a side-effect of the `Spoof client` patch.
 The issue is tracked [here](https://github.com/ReVanced/revanced-patches/issues/3208).

-## 31 YouTube live streams playing in low resolution
+## 31 YouTube live streams playing in low-resolution

 This is currently a side-effect of the `Spoof client` patch.
 The issue is tracked [here](https://github.com/ReVanced/revanced-patches/issues/3208).

 ## 32 YouTube video not playing

 If the video is instantly paused when you press the play button, you must disable Picture in Picture due to an issue with your OS/YouTube.
-If playback stops and buffers infinitely, see [this](https://www.reddit.com/r/revancedapp/comments/1cwvda7/youtube_playback_issue_fixed) Reddit post.
+If playback stops and buffers infinitely, see [this](https://www.reddit.com/r/revancedapp/comments/1fk5dph/spoofing_fixes_for_youtube/) Reddit post.

 ## 33 Common issues during or after patching

 You may have toggled settings in ReVanced Manager that are not recommended to change.
-Please review the warnings that appear when adjusting these settings and reset them to their default configuration.
+Please review the warnings when adjusting these settings and reset them to their default configuration.

 ## 34 No ReVanced logo after patching YouTube